-- 9.6.
-Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons Other than Fault - 9.6.1.
-Substantial Assistance in Discovering or Establishing Anti-Doping Rule Violations - 9.6.1.1.
-The respective adjudicatory body (i.e. Court of Handball, Court of Appeal or ECA) may suspend a part of the period of Ineligibility imposed in an individual case in which it has adjudicatory authority where the Player or other Person has provided Substantial Assistance to an Anti-Doping Organisation, criminal authority or professional disciplinary body which results in: - a.
+- 9.8.
+Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons Other than Fault - 9.8.1.
+Substantial Assistance in Discovering or Establishing Code violations - 9.8.1.1.
+The EHF may, prior to an appellate decision under article 12 or the expiration of the time to appeal, suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case in which it has adjudicatory authority where the Player or other Person has provided Substantial Assistance to an Anti-Doping Organisation, criminal authority or professional disciplinary body which results in: - a.
 The Anti-Doping Organisation discovering or bringing forward an anti-doping rule violation by another Person; or - b.
-Which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules by another Person and the information provided by the Person providing Substantial Assistance is made available to the EHF.
+Which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules by another Person and the information provided by the Person providing Substantial Assistance is made available to the EHF or other Anti-Doping Organisation with Results Management responsibility.

-After a final appellate decision under article 12 or the expiration of time to appeal, the adjudicatory body may only suspend a part of the otherwise applicable period of Ineligibility with the approval of WADA.
-The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the anti-doping rule violation committed by the Player or other Person and the significance of the Substantial Assistance provided by the Player or other Person to the effort to eliminate doping in sport.
+After a final appellate decision under article 12 or the expiration of time to appeal, the adjudicatory body may only suspend a part of the otherwise applicable Consequences with the approval of WADA.

+The extent to which the otherwise applicable period of Ineligibility may be suspended shall be based on the seriousness of the anti-doping rule violation committed by the

+Player or other Person and the significance of the Substantial Assistance provided by the Player or other Person to the effort to eliminate doping in sport non-compliance with the Code and/or sport integrity violations.
 No more than three-quarters of the otherwise applicable period of Ineligibility may be suspended.
 If the otherwise applicable period of Ineligibility is a lifetime, the non-suspended period under this article must be no less than eight (8) years.
-If the Player or other Person fails to continue to cooperate and to provide the complete and credible Substantial Assistance upon which a suspension of the period of Ineligibility was based, the EHF shall reinstate the original period of Ineligibility.
-If the EHF decides to reinstate a suspended period of Ineligibility or decides not to reinstate a suspended period of Ineligibility, the decision may be appealed by any Person entitled to appeal under article 12.
+For purposes of this paragraph, the otherwise applicable period of Ineligibility shall not include any period of Ineligibility that could be added under Article 9.9.5.2 of these Regulations.